Kurt A. Körber

 Kurt A. Körber (September 7, 1909 – August 10, 1992) was a German founder and businessman, who founded a group of companies including the Hauni Maschinenbau AG, an internationally leading company for the production of machines for the tobacco industry.
-The sole shareholder of the companies is the Körber Foundation, initiated in 1959 by Körber.
-Until his death in 1992, Körber was the sole owner of the Körber AG.
+The sole shareholder of the companies is the Körber Foundation, which was initiated in 1959 by Körber.
+Until his death in 1992, he was the sole owner of the Körber AG.
+His philanthropic slant also manifested itself in donations to Thalia Theater, Hamburger Kunsthalle, and Hamburg State Opera.

 He was born in Berlin and died in Hamburg.